How the 'Godfather' of Lagos could shape Nigeria's government

 THE JAGABAN

-The Nigerian practise of political godfathering has long been criticised by rights campaigners as impeding democracy by enabling powerful oligarchs to capture state institutions.
+The Nigerian practice of political godfathering has long been criticised by rights campaigners as impeding democracy by enabling powerful oligarchs to capture state institutions.

 But few deny that in Lagos, at least, the former governor managed to fix things no one thought fixable.